ietf-wg-httpapi/wg-materials/ietf116/minutes.md

 Darrel: Do you know current state of sf-bis document, which defines dates?
 MNot: strong consensus about the right way to do it, the draft (sf-bis) is nearing completion.
 In London we talked here about takling a step back and looking at the whole lifecycle.
 Not much discussion.
 Any views?
 Erik: I think an API lifecycle header field is interesting, but would stop Deprecation work, and seems like much more work.
 I agree it would be interesting, but I think it's just an idea.
+Sanjay: Deprecation headers and sunset headers are like warning signs informing about respective events.
+If those dates are in human readable, it would help.
+Regardless lifecycle or individual events, date is important for these events. so format for date is important to resolve.
 Rich: what impact doeds this have on user-agent/client connecting to a server?
 MNot: that is the key question; this is often not a user in front of a browser.
 Darrel: In our code we log/report uses that trigger deprecation fields.